rafaelmaeuer/timecapsule-pi/README.md

 - Copy contents of `Desktop` folder to `/home/pi/Desktop`
 - Replace {NameOfHDD} with HDD name in `Scripts/ejectHDD.sh`

 Now a manual eject of HDD or shutdown including spindown of HDD is possible using the desktop shortcuts.
-Therefore a capable cable is required as [Startech eSATA/USB3](https://www.startech.com/de-de/hdd/usb3s2esata3 (only RevA is working, spindown with RevB doesn't work anymore)
+Therefore a capable cable is required as [Startech eSATA/USB3](https://www.startech.com/de-de/hdd/usb3s2esata3) (only `RevA` is working, spindown with `RevB` doesn't work anymore)

 ### 5. Find Time Capsule with macOS